-Bill 43, the Manitoba Liquor and Lotteries Corporation Act and Liquor and Gaming Control Act, was passed by the Committee on Social and Economic Development on October 15, 2013.
-The Bill is pending approval by the Legislature and Royal Assent, likely to occur in December 2013.
+Bill 43, the Manitoba Liquor and Lotteries Corporation Act and Liquor and Gaming Control Act, was passed by the Legislature and received Royal Assent on December 5, 2013.
 In the meantime, work continues to develop the Order-in-Council regulations and the Liquor and Gaming Authority (LGA) board regulations with the intent to seek proclamation for April 1, 2014.

 This new piece of legislation brings together The Gaming Control Act, the regulatory and citizen input aspects of The Liquor Control Act and the Gaming Control Local Option (VLT) Act.
 Under the proposed Act, the LGA will regulate the sale, service and manufacturing of liquor, gaming events, equipment and people who are involved in gaming.
 The LGA will be mandated to encourage responsible consumption of liquor and responsible participation in gaming, conduct research and obtain public input related to its mandate.
 As well, the LGA will provide information and advice to the minister.